Senior Research Fellow

 Lindy Institute for Urban Innovation

 Karen L. Black joined the Lindy Institute as a Senior Research Fellow in 2019.
-She is co-author of Cincinnati's Over-The-Rhine: A Private Led Model for Revitalizing Urban Neighborhoods, the first City Case from the Nowak Metro Finance Lab.
+She is co-author of Cincinnati's Over-The-Rhine: A Private Led Model for Revitalizing Urban Neighborhoods and Cortex Innovation District: A Model for Anchor-led, Inclusive Innovation, City Cases from the Nowak Metro Finance Lab.

 Black is the CEO of May 8 Consulting, Inc. a firm that performs policy research, analysis, facilitation and coalition building to form innovative and creative solutions to seemingly intractable problems facing communities.
 Whether trying to revitalize a city, preserve open space, stop abandonment and blight, create environmental sustainability, or promote regional equity, her goal is to work with May 8's clients to create an action plan to address these issues that is innovative, collaborative, high-impact, and politically feasible.
 Black does not stop at creating the action plan, however; often, she works with clients to implement the necessary changes.